 Citizenship and residency are often used interchangeably, but there are key distinctions.
-Residency allows you to live, work, and access services in a country without full citizen rights, such as voting or holding a passport, and it can be temporary or permanent.
+Residency allows you to live, work, and access services in a country but doesn’t afford you full rights like voting or holding a passport.
+Citizenship status is more permanent than residency and is the highest status you can obtain.
+It affords you full rights, including the ability to vote, hold a national passport and even run for a political position.

 What is citizenship?